When the amazing Amanda Hawtree-Taft says… let’s get together for a ‘woodlands flower fairy nail photo shoot’… well, of course, I said YES!

 Using a beauty dish for the lighting, pointing straight down onto the model, as we only concentrated on her face, hands and upper body.
 This worked really well, with the only challenge being that for some of the shots, I had to stand at the top of a stepladder to get the angle I needed.
 That was interesting, given that I am not great with heights!
 Anyway, I managed not to wobble or fall off and got the shots I wanted.
 The camera settings used were: ISO 125, f11, 1/160 and 85mm.

 Editing the images took some thought, as I knew what I wanted in my mind’s eye but needed to work out how to achieve it.
-Using Adobe Lightroom to organise my workflow is a must and to copy and paste styles and edits (great feature).
-I then moved the images to Photoshop to tweak them and finally used some of the Exposure pre-sets, until I achieved the look I was aiming for.
+Using Adobe Lightroom to organise my workflow is a must and to copy and paste styles and edits (a great feature).
+I then moved the images to Adobe Photoshop to tweak and finally used some of the exposure pre-sets, until I achieved the look I was aiming for.